-Annual Meeting Information

-Date: April 28, 2020 Time: 2:30 P.M., Eastern Time Online check-in will be available beginning at 1:30 P.M.
+Annual I Meeting Information Date: April 28, 2020 Time: 2:30 P.M., Eastern Time Online check-in will be available beginning at 1:30 P.M.
 Eastern Time.
 Please allow ample time for the online check-in process.
-Admission: Virtual meeting held via the internet through a virtual web conference at: www.virtualshareholdermeeting.com/MSCI2020.
-To participate in the annual meeting, you will need the 16-digit control number included in your Notice of Internet Availability of the proxy materials, on your proxy card or on any additional voting instructions accompanying these proxy materials. proxy card or on any additional voting instructions accompanying these
+Virtual meeting held via the internet through a virtual web conference at: www.virtualshareholdermeeting.com/MSCI2020.
+Admission: To participate in the annual meeting, you will need the 16-digit control number included in your Notice of Internet Availability of the proxy materials, on your proxy card or on any additional voting instructions accompanying these proxy materials.
+Shareholders as of the record date, March 3, 2020, are entitled to vote.
+Voting: Your broker will not be able to vote your shares with respect to any of the matters presented at the meeting, other than the ratification of the selection of our independent registered public accounting firm, unless you give your broker specific voting instructions.